 The technology is very cool, but the actual product decisions being made are all about users, looking at data, language, and understanding this new material, and you don't need to be an engineer for that.
 That is my goal with this new platform.
 Involve everyone.

 Level up your career, level up your team.
-Hands-on practice, regular office hours, Slack access for any questions.
+Hands-on practice and real, hands-on exercises.
 Custom designed for product managers, UX professionals, designers, researchers and builders that are serious about figuring out this AI thing.